 Tea at TASCHEN

 Pinkies up for this classy gathering, which is held on Sundays in the TASCHEN Library at The Joule hotel.
 Surrounded by midcentury mosaics and bookcases filled with an edited selection of coffee-table tomes, the experience serves up a casual tea service, innovative menu, and champagne, all in a communal setting.
 Served in dainty colorful china, the exotic and rare tea blends are explained — along with accompanying nibbles — during a presentation from the culinary team.

-There are still a few spots open for the February 11 and February 18 teas, which cost $68 per person and are inclusive of taxes, gratuity, and valet.
+The cost is $68 per person, and is inclusive of taxes, gratuity, and valet.
 During the tea, guests also receive 10 percent off purchases in the TASCHEN Library.
-Reservations are required, and you can get one by calling 214-748-1300, extension 4363, or by emailing firstname.lastname@example.org.
+Reservations are required, and you can get one by calling 214-748-1300, extension 4363, or by emailing email@example.com.

 Shopping at Forty Five Ten + champagne at Copper Bar

 Ready for retail therapy?
 Downtown Dallas is a fashionista's dream, thanks in no small part to the four-story Forty Five Ten flagship store.
 Its 37,000 square feet is devoted to luxury collections by iconic designers in women's, men's, home, and beauty, with museum-quality art hanging throughout.
 Get in on the goods before New York City does, when Forty Five Ten will open a new store there in 2019.
 And once you've given your wallet a workout (or even bought a new one), head to the Copper Bar, where a curated list of bubbles, wine, and beer awaits.

 Blow-outs at Michael Flores Salon + lunch at The Zodiac